mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/sessions/index.md

 Live, via telemetry (wireless transmission), or Offline, via a wirelink (physical connection).
-Each Session is automatically created and stored in an SQLRace database as it is recorded.
+Each Session is automatically created and stored in an SQL Race database as it is recorded.
 This database replaces the older .ssn file format used in previous versions of ATLAS.
 However, legacy .ssn files can still be loaded for analysis and comparison.

 ## Types of Sessions
 There are two primary types of Sessions in ATLAS: